Salon Marketing Ideas - The Guide for 2020

 My Final Thoughts…

 This is the first of a number of posts I am currently working on to build a larger guide to bring to you, to help with your salon success stories.
-So stay tuned, I hope you have enjoyed this introduction to what I hope to be, the first definitive guide to salon marketing!
+So stay tuned, I hope you have enjoyed this introduction to what I hope to be, a definitive guide to salon marketing!